 If you’re interested in what life was like for miners – and what it felt like to work inside the ground – you may also want to visit the Llechwedd Slate Caverns at Blaenau Ffestiniog.
-Though the caverns are currently closed, they’re expected to reopen on the 17th May, and the Deep Mine Tour is highly recommended.
-During the tour you’ll be lowered 500 feet into the mountain, and thanks to light projection, reality technology and special effects, you’ll be transported back in time, and get to experience the underground world of a Victorian slate miner with almost unsettling realism!
+The Deep Mine Tour is highly recommended.
+During the tour, you’ll be lowered 500 feet into the mountain, and thanks to light projection, reality technology, and special effects, you’ll be transported back in time, and get to experience the underground world of a Victorian slate miner with almost unsettling realism!

 Browse accommodation in Blaenau Ffestiniog

 3. Enjoy all that Bala Lake has to offer